Skip to Content

 Ranger-Led Programs and Visitor Centers

-Ranger-led programs and visitor centers offer educational opportunities to learn more about the Everglades’ unique ecosystems and history.
+Ranger-led programs and visitor centers in Everglades National Park offer educational opportunities to learn more about the Everglades’ unique ecosystems and history.

 Ranger-Led Programs: The park offers a variety of ranger-led programs, including guided walks, canoe trips, and evening programs.
 These programs provide insights into the park’s natural and cultural history, as well as opportunities to see wildlife and explore lesser-known areas of the park.
 Check the park’s schedule for program times and locations.